Revised October 2019

 Notes on the guidelines

 The guidelines are not a formal constitution and bylaws.
-They are written to allow interpretation by reasonable people.
+They are written to allow interpretation by reasonable people and are subject to revision through periodic meeting and discussion of the Executive Council.